potassco/metasp/docs/getting_started.md

 This will list the available systems based on the configuration, where each system can be selected for execution using their name.

+Once a system is selected, the next command is the type of output.

+**Available output options for meta-systems:**

+- `solve`: Solve the processed and reified input files using the meta encoding for semantics.
+- `extend`: Output the extended input and perform syntactic checks.
+- `reify`: Output the reified input.
+- `ui`: Launch the user interface using [clinguin](https://clinguin.readthedocs.io/en/latest/).

+Choose one of these options after selecting a system to specify the desired output or interaction mode.

-When running a system with `metasp <system_name>` will be an extension of the command line options provided by the underlying solver, such as `clingo` or `clingcon`.
+When running a system with `metasp <system_name> solve` the command line will be an extension of the command line options provided by the underlying solver, such as `clingo` or `clingcon`.
 The system will automatically handle the reification of the input and semantics encoding, while making available the command line options for the solver.

 !!! example